linebender/linebender.github.io/content/blog/2025-09-08-tmil-20/index.md

 - [vello#1096][]: Updated to Wgpu version 26.
 - [vello#1161][]: Simplifies the API for rendering a wgpu `Texture` into a Vello `Scene`.
 - [vello#1169][]: Increased the Skrifa version to v0.35.0.
-This was backported as the [v0.5.1](https://github.com/linebender/vello/releases/tag/v0.5.1) release.
+This was backported as [Vello v0.5.1](https://github.com/linebender/vello/releases/tag/v0.5.1).
 - [vello#1182][]: Fixed a longstanding issue with our examples, where they would crash if the window was minimised on windows.

 The biggest updates to the sparse strip renderers this month are the support for blending and caching in Vello Hybrid.